 Under Seljuks, when Turk authorities were very much against Nowruz festivities, Iranian calendar went through several manipulative changes.
-Eventually, a group of mathematicians were assigned a project to correct the calendar including Omar Khayyam.
-They fixed Nowruz time at the beginning day of Spring, almost the same as 21st of March, when Iranians celebrate Nowruz these days.
+Eventually, a group of mathematicians was assigned a project to correct the calendar including Omar Khayyam.
+They fixed Nowruz time at the beginning day of Spring, almost the same as 21st of March when Iranians celebrate Nowruz these days.

 When Safavids ruled in Iran from 16th to 18th centuries, Nowruz celebration was mixed with some Islamic rituals.
-Religious leaders narrated traditions from Imams to approve that the prophet Mohammad and others did great things at such a day.
+Religious leaders narrated traditions from Imams to approve that the prophet Mohammad and others did great things on such a day.
 Therefore, today Iranian Shiites celebrate Nowruz as an annual Iranian-Islamic event and even recognize it as a holy and blessed day.